gamemann/GFL-API-In-Elixir/README.md

 2. Modify your environment config in `config/<env>.exs` and configure the MySQL details along with the authorization token (`token` variable).

+3. Install dependencies by running `mix deps.get`.

-3. Create database by running `mix ecto.create`.
+4. Create database by running `mix ecto.create`.

-4. Migrate necessary schemas by running `mix ecto.migrate`.
+5. Migrate necessary schemas by running `mix ecto.migrate`.

-5. Run the web server by running `mix phx.server`.
+6. Run the web server by running `mix phx.server`.

 **Note** - By default, the web server binds to port `4000`.
 Therefore, if you're using localhost, you can grab the player's perk status by going to `http://localhost:4000/donators?steamid=<steamid>`.
 Otherwise, you can use NGINX and write a proxy config to redirect to the web application.